this-santhoshss/site-redirection-s3-cloudfront/README.md

-This is a Terraform project which shows how to set up site redirects using AWS S3, CloudFront, and Terraform.
+This is a Terraform project which shows how to set up site redirects using CloudFront, S3 and Terraform.
 We will also serve it through a domain registered in Route 53.

 # Getting started